Avaiga/taipy/taipy/core/package_desc.md

 ## What is Taipy Core

 Taipy is a Python library for creating Business Applications.
 More information on our [website](https://www.taipy.io).
-Taipy is split into multiple repositories including *taipy-core* to let users install the minimum they need.

-Taipy Core mostly includes business-oriented features.
-It helps users create and manage business applications and improve analyses capability through time, conditions and hypothesis.
+The Taipy core package includes business-oriented features such as Data Integration and Management, Scenario Management, What-if analysis, and Version management.

 ## Installation